quasarstream/PHP-FFmpeg-video-streaming/README.md

 **NOTE:** It will not save metadata to clouds because of some security reasons.

 ### Live
-You can pass a url to live method to upload all the segments files to the HTTP server using the HTTP PUT method, and update the manifest files every refresh times.
+You can pass a url(or a supported resource like `ftp`) to live method to upload all the segments files to the HTTP server(or other protocols) using the HTTP PUT method, and update the manifest files every refresh times.

+If you want to save stream files to your local machine, please use the `save` method.

 ``` php
 // DASH live
 $dash->live('http://YOUR-WEBSITE.COM/live-stream/out.mpd');